 Braden's leadership reflects a strong commitment to community, youth engagement, and the long-term growth of Touch in Counties Manukau.
 His presence on the CMTA Board strengthens the connection between provincial leadership and grassroots development.

-In addition to her work with Counties Manukau Touch, Edie-May is the Chair of XLR8 Sports Trust, a South Auckland-based community sports trust.
-Through this organization, she plays a pivotal role in running local touch modules and events, further strengthening the sport’s grassroots presence.
+In addition to her work with Counties Manukau Touch, Edie-May is the Chairperson of XLR8 Sports Trust, a South Auckland-based community sports trust.
+Through this organisation, she plays a pivotal role in running local touch modules and events, further strengthening the sport’s grassroots presence.
 The Trust, under her leadership, regularly organizes fundraising initiatives aimed at supporting young athletes in Counties Manukau who wish to play representative touch, but would otherwise face financial barriers.

-Edie-May’s contributions go beyond the administrative realm—she has also been a proud player for Counties Manukau Touch, actively participating in the Masters Programme.
+Edie-May’s contributions go beyond the administrative realm - she has also been a proud player for Counties Manukau Touch, actively participating in the Masters Programme.
 Her personal experience as both a player and an organiser gives her a deep understanding of the needs and challenges of athletes at all levels.

 Her dedication to fostering junior touch talent has not gone unnoticed, earning her the prestigious Service to Touch Award in recognition of her years of commitment and service.
 Edie-May's tireless work continues to inspire and uplift the entire Counties Manukau Touch community, ensuring that the sport remains accessible, inclusive, and thriving for generations to come.